01-edu/public/subjects/ephemeris/README.md

 ### Instructions

 You are already feeling this change in yourself...
-You can know understand why people say that developers are lazy.
+You can now understand why people say that developers are lazy.
 You want to do more, but doing less.
 That's normal.
-Let's try to enhance your own routine, to begin.
+Let's try to enhance your own routine, as a starter.
-You want to save the world, to change it.
-But to do so, you have to know it.
 Every morning you do the same researches to stay aware and prepared for your new day.
+We're gonna save this precious time.
-This project will help you saving this research time.
-We will automate it, in order for you to just get the informations you want by running a script.
-To do so, we will simulate navigation in a browser, get some information from it, and display it all gathered in the console.
+To do so, we're going to create a script that automate this researches by simulate it in a browser, get the informations you want, and display it all gathered in the console.

-> Your goal for the moment is to gain precious time, automating your own repetitive morning behaviour.
-> This information can be found only in youself.
-It is very personnal, be creative.
-What seems relevant to you to begin a new day?
-This must be ***your own*** ephemeris, that you would like to use every day.
+> We are talking here about your own interests.
+This can be found only in youself.
+What's relevant to you to begin a new day?
+It is very personnal, be creative!
-> Some examples we could see in other people minds: get the weather, a link to the last daily podcast that you like, a link to the last article of a media that you like, the last post of a bunch of people you follow, the last news article pushed from a social media, your horoscope, the tv program of the day, etc...
+> Some examples we could see in other people minds: get the weather, the last podcast/article of a media that you like, the last post of a someone/something you follow, your horoscope, the tv program of the day, etc.

-What is mandatory about the tests:
+About the browser control, you must:
--> handle the opening and the closure of the browser (must be headless in last version) -> go to a specific url
+-> handle the opening and the closure of the browser -> navigate to a specific url
--> click on a specific element of the page which implies an event in this page (to like something, registrer to something, diplay something...)
+-> click on an element which implies an event in the page (display something, registrer to something, like something...)
--> navigate in a website (by clicking on a link)
+-> navigate in a website
--> navigate from a website to another
 -> get the text content of an element
 -> get the url of an element

 In the end:
+-> The whole browser control must execute itself without being seen.
 -> Your ephemeris must appear in your console.
--> The puppeteer tests must execute themselves without being seen.
 -> The script has to finish and close properly.

 #### Using puppeteer